nilshenrich/TCP_ServerClient/README.md

 1. start():

     The **start**-method is used to start a TCP or TLS server.
 When this method returns 0, the server runs in the background.
-If the return value is other that 0, please see [Defines.h](Server/include/Defines.h) or [Start return codes - server](#server-1) for definition of error codes.
+If the return value is other that 0, please see [Defines.h](Server/include/Defines.h) or [Start return codes - server](#server-1) for definition of error codes.\
+    Optionally, the maximum number of connections can be set.
+If the maximum number of connections is set to 0 (defalut value), the server can handle an unlimited number of connections.

     ```cpp
     TcpServer tcpServer;
-    tcpServer.start(8081);
+    tcpServer.start(8081); // Start server on port 8081 allowing unlimited connections
+    tcpServer.start(8081, 10); // Start server on port 8081 allowing maximum 10 connections in parallel
     ```

 2. stop():